-Therefore, the athlete reaches the highest velocity of 0.7 seconds during the downward movement preceding the jump.
+Therefore, the athlete reaches the highest velocity of 0.7 meters/second during the downward movement preceding the jump.

 So far we only looked at the first part of the countermovement, where the athlete is accelerating his downward movement.
 This part of the movement can be easily identified on the force-time diagram as the part where ground reaction forces are below the expected forces due to gravity.